Double-digit profit growth may return in second quarter

 | NEW YORK

-NEW YORK With all the hoopla over the Dow topping 17,000 out of the way, the market's next focus will be whether the fast-approaching earnings season can justify U.S. stocks continuing their climb further into record territory.

-Many factors point to a second-quarter earnings season poised to surprise substantially to the upside, with an outside chance that profits for S&P 500 .SPX companies could return to double-digit growth for the first time in nearly three years.
+Many factors point to second-quarter earnings poised to surprise substantially to the upside.
+There is a slight chance that profits for S&P 500 .SPX companies could return to double-digit growth for the first time in nearly three years.

-On the heels of Thursday's strong U.S. employment report, some economists have begun talking up prospects for a 4.0 percent annual growth rate in gross domestic product for the April-through-June period, a dramatic snap back from the first quarter's contraction of 2.9 percent.
+After Thursday's strong U.S. employment report, some economists have begun talking up prospects for a 4.0 percent annual growth rate in gross domestic product for the April-through-June period, a dramatic snap back from the first quarter's contraction of 2.9 percent.
+[ID:nLNS3IEAIF]

-"It's a strong report that capped off a strong quarter.
-Everything in the report points to 4 percent growth in the second quarter," said Stuart Hoffman, chief economist at PNC Financial Services in Pittsburgh, referring to the jump in June's nonfarm payrolls.

 But some signs suggest the 10 percent handle could be breached a quarter earlier by the time all of the second-quarter numbers are in.

+This week, aluminum producer Alcoa Inc (AA.N) will get the earnings season started on Tuesday with second-quarter results after the closing bell.
+Family Dollar Stores, Inc FDO.N will report quarterly results on Thursday.
+On Friday, earnings will be released by Fastenal Co (FAST.O), a supplier to the construction and manufacturing industries, and Wells Fargo & Co (WFC.N), the largest U.S. mortgage lender.

-First, earnings pre-announcements from companies have the most positive skew in six quarters.
+First among the encouraging signs of profit growth: Earnings pre-announcements have the most positive skew in six quarters.

-Of 133 pre-announcements from S&P 500 components so far, 97 have been negative, 24 positive and 12 in line with existing forecasts, according to Thomson Reuters data.

-That puts the negative-to-positive ratio at 4-to-1 for the second quarter, the lowest since the fourth quarter of 2012.
-Moreover, that compares with 5.9-to-1 in the first quarter and 5.5-to-1 a year earlier in the second quarter of 2013.

-Since the fourth quarter of 2009 when corporate profits returned to growth after the recession, actual S&P 500 earnings growth at the end of each quarterly reporting cycle exceeded the growth forecast at the start of each reporting period by an average of 5.7 percentage points.
+Since 2009's fourth quarter when profit growth returned after the recession, actual S&P 500 earnings growth at the end of each quarterly cycle has exceeded the growth forecast at the start of each reporting period by an average of 5.7 percentage points.

-Even factoring out the outsized profit growth rates in the first six quarters following the recession, earnings have come in an average of nearly 3 percentage points higher than were forecast at the start of each reporting season.

-In the first quarter, for example, the profit growth rate on April 1 was pegged at 2.1 percent.
-When the numbers from all 500 companies in the index were tallied, though, it was actually 5.6 percent, 3.5 percentage points higher.
+For the first quarter, for example, the profit growth rate on April 1 was pegged at 2.1 percent.
+When the numbers from all 500 companies in the index were tallied, though, growth was actually 5.6 percent.

 With the Dow and the S&P 500 in record territory and an S&P 500 price-to-earnings ratio of 15.6, the highest in nine years, a substantial break to the upside on earnings would be a welcome development for investors.